Dzongu - A place blessed by god

 Traditional Lepcha Museum

-A Lepcha museum that’s constructed in a conventional style is there in Namprikdong that’s near the Sangkalang police check post near the scenic confluence of Teesta and Rongyoung rivers.
-This is basically a traditional Lepcha house perched on solid stands that are made of stone slabs…. this makes the structure super resistant to the earthquakes that this region is plagued with.
+A Lepcha museum that’s constructed in a conventional style is there in Namprikdong village that’s near the Sangkalang police check post near the scenic confluence of Teesta and Rongyoung rivers (the confluence is a 5 minute walk from the museum).
+The place is also near Passingdang village.
+The museum is basically a traditional Lepcha house perched on solid stands that are made of stone slabs…. this makes the structure super resistant to the earthquakes that this region is plagued with.

-This quaint 18th century monastery was founded by Lhatsun Chenpo Lama who was deployed to preserve spiritual relics and ancient manuscripts and keep them safe from the Gorkha invaders.
+This quaint 18th century monastery, also known as Rigdzin Chhodubling, was founded by Lhatsun Chenpo Lama who was deployed to preserve spiritual relics and ancient manuscripts and keep them safe from the Gorkha invaders.
 Once every 3 years, the doors of the treasure house in Tholung monastery are opened and pilgrims and visitors have a chance to view the treasures that are kept inside.
 Even if you can’t view the treasures, simply sitting on the porch surrounding the monastery and viewing the waterfall that thunders trough a deep ravine is a spiritual experience.

 There is a mystical side to this waterfall….
 Lepchas believe that the souls of the departed pass through this waterfall on the road to the after world.
 The surrounding hillocks have caves which were once the abode of Guru Rinpoche.
 The place has a wonderful atmosphere and it’s a great place for meditation.
 There is a traditional bamboo bridge here that will take you straight to a hot water spring with rumored medicinal properties.